anaghasubedi/anaghasubedi/README.md

 <div align="center">

-### 💭 "Code is like humor.
-When you have to explain it, it's bad." – Cory House
+### 💭 "Walking on water and developing software from a specification are easy if both are frozen." – Edward V. Berard

 </div>